msugg/ppchain/UlordChain-master/doc/README.md

-Ulord Core 0.2
+Pop Core 0.2
 =====================

-This is the official reference wallet for Ulord Token and comprises the backbone of the Ulord peer-to-peer network.
-You can [download Ulord Core](https://github.com/UlordChain) and [build it yourself](#building) using the guides below.
+This is the official reference wallet for Pop Token and comprises the backbone of the Pop peer-to-peer network.
+You can [download Pop Core](https://github.com/PopChain) and [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Ulord on your native platform.
+The following are some helpful notes on how to run Pop on your native platform.

 ### Unix